• Skip to primary navigation

 Pennsylvania Dutch Corn Fritter Recipe

 PA Dutch corn fritters can be served for breakfast or as a summery side dish.
-It is a corn-stuffed batter that is similar to a pancake and fried to golden perfection.
+It is a corn-stuffed batter similar to pancakes and fried to golden perfection.

 Print Recipe Pin Recipe